 So, we ask, what exactly is driving these results?

 “It’s a reflection of our investment, built up over the years”, says Anthony.
 That investment has been significant – in vehicles, network frequencies and in the ongoing implementation of one of the country’s most widespread real-time tracking and GPS systems, to name a few.
+Our experience pays: our clients’ cases are occasionally dismissed entirely or their charges are reduced, meaning that points don’t appear on our client’s record.
+Make sure you contact our office at least two weeks prior to your court date.
+Visit this website for more information about louisiana’s traffic laws.

 To understand recent successes, however, we must firstly travel back in time to the year 2001.
 Prior to the turn of the century, Nottingham’s council-owned bus operations were in a very different shape.
 Bus passenger numbers in Nottingham were mired in a 50-year downward spiral, which at the time, looked like a freefall which was all but impossible to reverse.
 Nottingham’s bus network consisted mainly of cross-city routes, many travelling north-south and traversing the crowded city centre.
 Drastic action needed to be taken to reverse the continuing out-of-control decline in numbers.
 The result was the curtailing of cross-city routes, and the creation of two brand new networks in the city – ‘Go2’ and the ‘Nottingham Network’.
 “Trying to explain to passengers in the south of the city that their bus was delayed because it was stuck in Arnold (north of the city) was becoming difficult”, remarks Anthony.
 Almost overnight, routes in the city were cut, changed, re-routed, renumbered and colour coded in a massive programme of investment – a programme so big, in fact, that the first phase wasn’t deemed complete until 2004.